 On a recent trip to Pennsylvania we worked with an upstream oil & gas company to deploy noise / sound monitoring units around a natural gas compressor station.
 On the same trip to work with Seneca Resources we rapidly deployed additional pond water level monitoring systems, making even more effective water resources management on top of the existing water monitoring stations.
 This time it was a lot warmer since there was no arctic polar ice blast!
-It was also an amazing reminder on how Valarm sensor and monitoring solutions so easy and rapid to deploy.

 You can see in the picture above the conduit running from the Valarm monitoring box to the impoundment water pond.
 Inside the conduit is a water level / pressure transducer sensor – the Flowline LD31 you see in the photo on the right.
-This sensor uses the 4-20mA sensor standard so it’s sensor readings are easily readable by using hardware compatible with Valarm Tools Cloud.
-The water level sensor is placed at the bottom of the water body and reports the height of the water above it.
-Then you can use a WiFi, mobile cellular data connection, or any other type of internet connectivity to get your real-time, cloud-based sensor information.
-Here’s the key components you need to set this up:
+This sensor uses the 4-20mA sensor standard so it’s sensor readings are easily readable by using hardware compatible with Tools.Valarm.net.

-- Ethernet sensor hub (connected via ethernet cable to your wireless modem or antenna, or use WiFi or GSM mobile cell networks)
+- Ethernet sensor hubs (connected via ethernet cable to your wireless modem or antenna, or use WiFi or GSM mobile cell networks)

 In order to keep these Valarm remote monitoring units running, these components are in a weatherproof box with a solar charge controller (e.g., Sunsaver-10L with LVD) that’s connected to a solar panel and a lead acid battery.